 I highly recommend the Godox Ring Light for anyone who needs a smaller setup for their miniature photography that will help produce excellent images, and wants to keep their set up travel- or storage-ready.

 The Desktop LED Ring Light is a 10″ (25.4cm) diameter ring light with every feature you need for lighting miniatures in a small space.
-It is your best budget option for ring lights for photographing miniatures and models.
+This is probably the highest recommended portable ring light you can find at the moment.
+Additionally, this is certainly the best budget option for ring lights for photographing miniatures and models.
 I have one of these ring light models for my bag when I travel to the game store or convention when I want to photograph or video-record tabletop games.
 As a compact ring light, you can carry this anywhere games are played.

 The LED ring light comes with a tabletop desktop stand and smartphone holder.
 The USB power cable is great for on-the-move travel.
 Plug the USB into a portable battery or a laptop and you’re all set.
 You can even use the same USB adapter you charge your smartphone to use a normal wall socket.